Eva Wilms

 Eva Wilms ([ˈeːfa ˈvɪlms]; born 28 July 1952 in Essen, North Rhine-Westphalia) is a retired West German shot putter.

 Her personal best throw was 21.43 metres, achieved in June 1977 in Munich.
 This places her sixth on the German all-time list, behind Ilona Slupianek, Claudia Losch, Marianne Adam, Margitta Droese and Ines Müller.

 She competed for the sports clubs ESV Neuaubing and LAC Quelle Fürth during her active career.

+In 1977, Wilmes threw the shot put 20.79 meters during a pentathlon event, which is referred to by European Athletics as a heptathlon world best.

 Achievements

 In fact Eva Wilms is a pentathlete.
 She set 2 world records in 1977.
 The following are her lists of performances in different events: